 Brewton-Parker College is in compliance with Title VI of the Civil Rights Act of 1964 and does not discriminate on the basis of race, color, biological birth gender, marital status, age, national origin, religion, disability, or status as a disabled veteran.

 Brewton-Parker College is committed to maintaining compliance with all applicable federal, state, and local laws.
-Concerns regarding compliance issues should be directed to the College Compliance Officer (currently Professor Forrest Rich: frich@bpc.edu).
+Concerns regarding compliance issues should be directed to the College Compliance Officer.

 Student Complaint Policy and Procedure